Ciaran1981/Sfm/pycmac/docs/_build/html/_sources/index.rst.txt

 The module also contains various fuctionality for manipulating data associated with the SfM process as well as some enhancements to the basic micmac routines, such as processing Micasense multi-spectral data.

-The aim is to produce convenient, minimal commands for putting together SfM workflows using pyhton and the excellent MicMac lib
+The aim is to produce convenient, minimal commands for putting together SfM workflows using python and the excellent MicMac lib.

 Contents
 ^^^^^^^^